mramirez0610/whatshouldieat/README.md

 whoops.......

-work and life can really get in the way, believe it or not. i decided a week time limit would definitely result in a half-baked product since i've got obligations, so a 7 day work limit will have to do. day 2 consisted of getting the restful api working correctly. from this point on, things should be simple (? maybe). i just have to buy some credit on openai's platform, then the real meat and potatoes of this project starts. i'm excited.
+work and life can really get in the way, believe it or not. i decided a week time limit would definitely result in a half-baked product since i've got obligations, so a 7 day work limit will have to do. day 2 consisted of getting the restful api working correctly. from this point on, things should be simple (? maybe...), i just have to buy some credit on openai's platform, then the real meat and potatoes of this project starts. i'm excited. this will be fun to style